Chrisfaherty/CI_PP3_PPM/README.md

 This is a command line verson of a password manager.

-This password manager allows stores one main account.
-It then allows that user to View add and edit their passwords.
+This password manager allows the user to store one main account.
+It then allows that user to view, add and edit their passwords.

-With the pace of everything going digital and everyone having different accounts for everything its human nature to take the easy route and use the same password for every account.
+With the pace of everything going digital and everyone having different accounts for everything, its human nature to take the easy route and use the same password for every account.
 This has a huge impact on your security and shows why password managers are vital today more than ever.

 ## Table of Contents